-The History: A horseshoe-shaped town square anchors Old Town Temecula, where you’ll find plenty of historic action.
+The History: A horseshoe-shaped town square anchors Old Town Temecula, where you’ll find plenty of historical action.
 Not surprisingly, many of the buildings went up around 1883, the year the Southern California Railroad brought travellers and commerce to the Temecula Valley.
 One of those structures, the Hotel Temecula, had to be rebuilt in 1891—but that structure still stands (and you can stay there).
-You can also still see the town’s first church building, St. Catherine’s—though the 1917-era structure was moved to Sam Hicks Monument Park, at the northern end of Old Town.
-Other original buildings have been refurbished and given new missions: The 1890 Mercantile building is now the entryway to the Temecula Community Theatre; and the 1st National Bank, built in 1914, is now a Mexican restaurant.
+You can also still see the town’s first church building, St Catherine’s—though the 1917 structure has been moved to Sam Hicks Monument Park, at the northern end of Old Town.
+Other original buildings have been refurbished and given new missions: The 1890 Mercantile building is now the entrance to the Temecula Community Theater; and the 1st National Bank, built in 1914, is now a Mexican restaurant.

-Where to Play: The Hotel Temecula hasn’t always been open to guests, but it is now.
+Where to play: the Hotel Temecula hasn’t always been open to guests, but it is now.
 Start your day with sustainable coffee at E.A.T.
-Marketplace, or duck in anytime for locally sourced dishes.
+Marketplace, or pop in anytime for locally sourced dishes.
 Pop in for a pizza with innovative combinations of fresh toppings at The Goat and Vine.
 Head to Old Town’s original bank, which is now a Mexican restaurant called, fittingly, The Bank.
-Or try the namesake burger at 1909, in an original building that has also been home to a trading post, a livery, and an auto shop.
+Or try the namesake burger at 1909, in an original building that has also been home to a trading post, a livery and a garage.
 Browse for antiques at Serendipity Antiques and relax in the outdoor garden.
-If the kids need a break from all this history, bring ’em to Pennypickle’s Workshop, Temecula’s children’s museum.
-And if you want a break from the kids, experience the country-music scene—complete with line dancing and mechanical bull–riding—at the Temecula Stampede.
-Or check out what’s on at the Old Town Temecula Community Theater.
+If the children need a break from all this history, take them to Pennypickle’s Workshop, Temecula’s children’s museum.
+And if you want a break from them, experience the country-music scene—complete with line dancing and mechanical bull–riding—at the Temecula Stampede.
+Or find out what’s on at the Old Town Temecula Community Theater.

-An historic town square surrounded by vineyards and rolling hills, with mountains rising in the distance: The city of Temecula showcases some of California’s most spectacular features.
+A historic town square surrounded by vineyards and rolling hills, with mountains rising in the distance: the Temecula Valley showcases some of California’s most spectacular features.

-The location of this Inland Empire gem, about an hour from San Diego and 90 minutes from Los Angeles, makes for an easy visit.
-Indeed, people come here for hyper-local cuisine (made, for instance, with Temecula Olive Oil), as well as for hiking, biking, and hot-air ballooning.
-They also come for the Mediterranean-like climate—temperatures range from 25 - 33 in summer, and 15 - 20 in winter.
+The location of this Inland Empire gem, about an hour from San Diego and 90 minutes from Los Angeles, makes it an easy place to visit.
+Indeed, people come here for hyper-local cuisine (made, for instance, with Temecula Olive Oil), as well as for hiking, cycling and hot-air ballooning.
+They also come for the Mediterranean-like climate—temperatures range from the high 20s to low 30s in summer to the high teens and low 20s in winter.

-Perhaps most of all, however, they come to visit the 30-plus wineries that dot the Temecula Valley.
-Italian, Spanish, and French grapes sprout from the area’s soil and mature in this unique atmosphere, resulting in small-batch vintages.
+Perhaps most of all, however, they come to visit the more than 30 wineries that dot the Temecula Valley.
+Italian, Spanish and French grapes sprout from the area’s soil and mature in this unique atmosphere, resulting in small-batch vintages.
 And with many distributed only locally, these award-winning wines are ripe for discovery.

-That exploration will likely begin in the heart of the city, a charming area called Old Town.
-Here, modern California staples like farm-to-table restaurants and craft breweries are set among wooden boardwalks and rustic buildings that bring to mind Temecula’s 19th-century roots.
+That exploration will probably begin in the heart of the city, a charming area called Old Town.
+Here, modern Californian staples such as farm-to-table restaurants and craft breweries are set among wooden boardwalks and rustic buildings that bring to mind Temecula’s 19th-century roots.
 You can even stay in the city’s first inn, the Hotel Temecula, which dates to the late 1800s.

-Today, of course, accommodations of all kinds abound.
+Today, of course, accommodation of all kinds abounds.
 Stay in a familiar chain close to Old Town, or choose a luxury hotel with a room looking out over rows of vines.
-Read on for tips on how to build your trip to this gem that’s hidden in plain sight.
+Read on for tips on how to design your trip to this gem that’s hidden in plain sight.

-From large resorts to intimate inns, Temecula offers a wide range of hotels—and price ranges—for everyone.
-History buffs can soak up the atmosphere at the Hotel Temecula in Old Town—the city’s first hotel, built in the late 1800s.
-The lobby and second-floor rooms (with bathrooms down the hallway) still maintain their Old West feel, complete with period furniture and portraits.
+From large resorts to intimate inns, Temecula offers a range of hotels—and price ranges—with something to suit everyone.
+History buffs can soak up the atmosphere at The Hotel Temecula in Old Town—the city’s first hotel, built in the late 1800s.
+The foyer and first-floor rooms (with bathrooms along the corridor) still maintain their Old West feel, complete with period furniture and portraits.

-For a value option in a great location, the Hampton Inn & Suites Temecula offers solid accommodations with free hot breakfast and a pool, less than a mile from Old Town.
+For a good value option in a great location, the Hampton Inn & Suites Temecula offers solid accommodation with a free cooked breakfast and a pool, less than a mile from Old Town.

 Feeling lucky?
-The AAA Four Diamond Pechanga Resort Casino features 1,090 accommodation choices: rooms and suites with custom-made Italian furniture, plus floor-to-ceiling windows serving up mountain, valley, or golf-course views.
-And there’s plenty to do beyond gaming—including 13 restaurants, a concert venue, and Journey at Pechanga, the par-72, links-style golf course.
+The AAA Four Diamond Pechanga Resort Casino features 1,090 accommodation choices: rooms and suites with custom-made Italian furniture, plus floor-to-ceiling windows serving up mountain, valley or golf-course views.
+And there’s plenty to do beyond gambling—including 13 restaurants, a concert venue and Journey at Pechanga, the par-72, links-style golf course.